Jaroslav Hašek: Life

-Obtaining permanent employment at The Animal World was instrumental in overcoming Jarmila Mayerová's parents' resistance to her marrying Hašek, and the wedding took place on 23 May 1910.
-In October 1910, Hašek was dismissed as editor of "The Animal World" and in November, he and his wife set up his own dog trading business named "Cynological Institute", an undertaking that failed after a few months.
-After a year of marriage, Jarmila returned to her parents after Hašek was detained after trying to feign his own death.
+Obtaining permanent employment at Animal World was instrumental in overcoming Jarmila Mayerová's parents' resistance to her marrying Hašek, and the wedding took place on 23 May 1910.
+In October 1910, Hašek was dismissed as editor of Animal World "when it was discovered he'd written articles about non-existent animals he'd made up".
+In November, he and his wife set up a dog trading business named "Cynological Institute of Prague", which failed after a few months.
+After a year of marriage, Jarmila returned to her parents after Hašek was detained for trying to feign his own death.
 According to other sources, however, this was a serious attempt at suicide, motivated by the understanding that he was unable to live a marital life.
 After this attempt, he was briefly hospitalized in a psychiatric hospital.

 From 1911, he contributed to the Czech Word, then to the Torch, Humorist Letters, Nettle, Cartoons, and for some time led the Institute of Cynology, which inspired his later book My Dog Shop.

 In 1911, he founded The Party of Moderate Progress Within the Bounds of the Law.
 He founded it with his friends in the Vinohrady pub called U zlatého litru (The Golden Liter) to parody the political life of that time.
 He also wrote the satirical work Political and Social History of the Party of Mild Progress within the limits of the law, but it was not published in book form until 1963.

 During this period, together with František Langer, Emil Artur Longen and Egon Erwin Kisch he co-authored a number of cabaret performances, where he was also the main performer.

 In the summer of 1912, Hašek spent several weeks in a pub in Chotěboř, where he could not be gotten rid of and the proprietors waited in vain for payment.
 He described his stay in Chotěboř in the stories "Traitor of the Nation in Chotěboř", the "District Court in Malibor", and "How about the birthplace of Ignát Herrmann or the Consecration in Krivice".

 At the outbreak of the First World War, Hašek lived with the cartoonist Josef Lada, who later illustrated the Good Soldier Švejk.